 In T. T.Antony v.
 State of Kerala 2001 SCC; the supreme court has decided that there can be no second FIR and, consequently, there can be no fresh investigation on receipt of every subsequent information in respect of the same cognizable offence.

 In the case of Amit Bhai shah vs CBI 2013 SCC; again the supreme court reiterated the same that there could be no second FIR for the fresh investigation in respect of the same cognizable offence or the same occurrence or incident giving rise to one or more cognizable offences.
 The offences covered in both the FIRs shall have to be treated as a part of the first FIR.

 The scheme of CRPC is very clear that whenever information regarding the commencement of cognizable offence has given, the station in charge of the police station is bound to register it.
 The investigation is respect for such offence will be commenced by that officer under section 156 and 157 as the case may be.

 If a police officer gets another information towards the commencement of another offence by the same accused in the course of the same transaction the police officer is bound to produce further investigation report instead of registering the second FIR.

-You should file a revision application before the court of session or before the high court.
+You should file a revision application before the court of the session or before the high court.
 Second FIR is liable to be set aside.
 Don’t submit a transfer application.
-Investigation in second FIR is invalid.
+Investigation in the second FIR is invalid.
 Therefore cognisance on the second FIR is also invalid.